 Bitcoin Price History

-While some enjoy making Bitcoin price history comparisons to past speculative manias like Beanie Babies or tulip bulbs, speculation is only one factor in any given Bitcoin price surge.
-There are other factors to consider as well.
+While some enjoy making Bitcoin price history comparisons to past speculative manias like Beanie Babies or tulip bulbs, speculation is only one factor in any given Bitcoin price fluctuation.

-Over the years, a rather reliable pattern has emerged amidst the price history of Bitcoin.
-Every four years, the network undergoes a change called “the halving,” where the supply of new crypto coins rewarded to miners gets cut in half.
+Over the years, a fairly reliable pattern has emerged in Bitcoin’s historical prices.
+Every four years, the network undergoes a change called “the halving,” where the supply of new crypto coins rewarded to Bitcoin miners gets cut in half.
 This has happened three times so far.
 The first Bitcoin halving occurred in 2012, from 50 BTC to 25 BTC, the second in 2016, from 25 to 12.5, and the third in 2020.

-In each instance, the price of BTC reached new record highs the year following each halving event.
-And then, about 18-months post-halving, a bear market took hold.
+In each instance, the price of BTC reached new record highs in the year or so following each halving event.
+This was typically followed by a Bitcoin bear market.
 After a period of consolidation, the price then moved upwards again in anticipation of the next halving, beginning a new Bitcoin bull market.

-Then, on January 3rd, 2009, the Bitcoin network went live with the mining of the genesis block, which allowed the first group of transactions to begin a blockchain.
+Then, on January 3, 2009, the Bitcoin network went live with the mining of the genesis block, which allowed the first group of transactions to begin a blockchain.
 This block contained a text note that read: “Chancellor on Brink of Second Bailout for Banks.”
 This referenced an article in The London Times about the financial crisis of 2008 – 2009, when commercial banks received trillions in bailout money from central banks and governments.
 This event helped mark Bitcoin’s original price at $0.

 Bitcoin Price in 2011: The Surge Pt.
 1